Winter Cancellation Policy

 Lower Sidewinder > Upper Sidewinder is located to the right of the mountain as you look up from the lodge.
 To enter trail, proceed through the base area to the space in front of the Glade Chair.
 Proceed up Lower Sidewinder staying on uphill travelers left of the trail as conditions allow.
 Uphill travel may continue up Lower Sidewinder to its merge with Upper Sidewinder (bear right at the cell tower).
 Proceed up the uphill skiers right to the summit.
 If present, follow uphill trail markers to top of mountain.

-Sunrise > Upper Promenade > Ridge Run is located to the far left of the mountain as you look from the parking lot.
-Stay to the far uphill skiers left of Sunrise, and proceed to the uphill skiers right of Upper Promenade.
+Lower Promenade > Upper Promenade > Ridge Run is located to the far left of the mountain as you look from the parking lot.
+Stay to the far uphill skiers left of Promenade, and proceed to the uphill skiers right of Upper Promenade.
 As the skier approaches the Meadows triple proceed to Uphill Skiers right of Ridge Run to the Summit.

-Uphill/Skinning is allowed on the marked (orange shaded) trails.
+Uphill/Skinning is allowed on the marked (orange shaded) trails only.